 The Add/Drop Period begins on the first day of the semester or subterm and ends after 6 days of classes have occurred (this includes Saturday).
-A student may make schedule adjustments using an Add/Drop Form available on MyHU, or in the Office of Records and Registration to indicate which course is being added and which course is being dropped.
-The academic advisor's signature is required for all course changes but is not required for section changes of the same course.
+A student may make schedule adjustments during the add/drop period on MyHU, or in the Office of Records and Registration.
 No course may be added after the end of this period.
-If a student withdraws from any course after the conclusion of this period a final grade of "W" will appear on the permanent record.
+If a student withdraws from any course after the conclusion of this period and up until the last day to withdraw from a course with a "W", a final grade of "W" will appear on the permanent record.
+After that period, a "WF" will appear on the permanent record.
 The withdrawal deadlines appear on the Academic Calendar for both semesters and subterms.